infomongo/infomongo.github.io/README.md

 The site uses Jekyll.
 But I'm compiling SASS directly via

-   dart-sass --watch /_includes/css --style compressed --no-source-map
+   sass --watch _includes/css --style compressed --no-source-map

 This `dart-sass` is an alias for for the dart version of sass installed at `/usr/local/bin/sass`.
 Have to call the fully qualified path to dart sass, to use it instead of the sass gem.